LivePersonInc/messaging-window-sdk/README.md

 ## Available Methods

 Once you have connected to LiveEngage, you are set to receive and send messages to the conversation.
-However, you will need to handle various LiveEngage actions and events by using the custom methods callbacks as listed below (for example, when an agent sends a message to the visitor, this message will need to be displayed on the screen, a method for the user to send a message back needs to be developed and so on).
+However, you will need to handle various LiveEngage actions and events by using the custom methods callbacks as listed below (for example, when an agent sends a message to the visitor, this message will need to be displayed on the screen, an interface for the user to send a message back needs to be developed and so on).

 ### Library Methods